ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/deposit-and-withdraw-cover.md

 {% /tab %}
 {% /tabs %}

-The `Amount` field specifies how much XRP (in drops) to deposit as first-loss capital.
+The `Amount` field specifies the MPT and amount to deposit as first-loss capital.
 If the transaction succeeds, the amount is deposited and held in the pseudo-account associated with the `LoanBroker` entry.

 ### 4. Submit LoanBrokerCoverDeposit transaction